Sexual Health Education Requirements in Washington State:

 Can schools use the KNOW curriculum by itself and be compliant with the HYA?

-not provide adequate content to meet the content criteria outlined in the 2005
+it does not provide adequate content to meet the criteria outlined in the 2005

-Guidelines.
-Schools that use the KNOW curriculum to satisfy the requirements of the
+KNOW curriculum to satisfy the requirements of the AIDS Omnibus Act, who wish to

-supplement the curriculum with other materials to be in compliance with the Healthy
+with other materials to be in alignment with the Healthy Youth Act.

 Who is responsible for implementing the Healthy Youth Act?